Is Christmas 2020 Cancelled?

 - Wear masks when not eating.

-- Postpone your Thanksgiving celebration until after the release of a vaccine.
+- Postpone your Christmas celebration until after the release of a vaccine.